 Conclusion

 Since GraphQL offers better efficiency, a growing number of developers are switching to Shopify GraphQL for their application development use cases.
-Shopify GraphQL allows developers to ease the process of fetching by reducing the number of roundtrips made to a server and giving a well-defined and strongly typed schema to work further.
+It allows developers to ease the process of fetching by reducing the number of roundtrips made to a server and giving a well-defined and strongly typed schema to work further.

-Freelance Technical Content Writer, Hevo Data
+Technical Content Writer, Hevo Data

-Ishwarya has experience working with B2B SaaS companies in the data industry and her passion for data science drives her to product informative content to aid individuals in comprehending the intricacies of data integration and analysis.
+Ishwarya is a skilled technical writer with over 5 years of experience.
+She has extensive experience working with B2B SaaS companies in the data industry, she channels her passion for data science into producing informative content that helps individuals understand the complexities of data integration and analysis.